-Crawlspace Concepts was developed in 2005 for one reason only- to solve moisture issues underneath elevated structures- or better known as “crawl space moisture.”
+Crawlspace Concepts was developed in 2005 for one reason only – to solve moisture issues underneath elevated structures – or better known as “crawl space moisture.”

 To truly understand a solution, one must truly know how the problem is caused.
 What we have found through our case studies is pure science.

 There are four forms of intrusion to the crawlspace and knowing which or how many affects the crawlspace, will determine which form of remediation is needed.
+Contact us if you have further questions about these concepts or how our crawl space cleaning can help your Wilmington, NC home.

-- Ground Water – this form of the intrusion is when water stands or rises in the crawlspace due to high water tables or poor drainage.
+- Ground Water – this form of intrusion is when water stands or rises in the crawlspace due to high water tables or poor drainage.

 - Bulk Water – this form of intrusion is common when the crawlspace surface is below grade from the outside ground level.
 This situation allows the water to travel into the crawlspace.